fathzer-games/jchess-core/README.md

     - In check situations, the only valid moves are the one that intersects the attacks (or catch the piece).

 ## TODO
+- Maybe com.fathzer.jchess.ai BasicGamePosition, Stat and Evaluator classes can be promoted to games-core?
 - Finish FENParser for Chess960
 - Implement Capablanca chess
 - General things ... if it does not alter performance too much: